TebbaaX/Katana/README.md

 -s :for scada mode
 -t :for tor mode
 -p :for proxy mode
--b :for bitly mode

 ```
 ## Google Mode : (supported by python 3.7 and 3.8)
-Google mode gives you 2 inputs the "Dork" and the "TLD" (Top Level Domain) that gives you ability to search in specific countries.
+Google mode gives you 1 input the "Dork"
 e.g : com for Usa / co.ma for Morocoo / be for Belgium

 For more please see the included [TLDs.txt](https://github.com/adnane-X-tebbaa/Katana/blob/master/TLDs.txt) file.